grafana/grafana/docs/sources/upgrade-guide/when-to-upgrade/index.md

 | **Major / yearly (10.0 to 11.0)**         | Yearly upgrade path that still gives access to up-to-date features presented at GrafanaCON.<ul><li>Big changelog to review</li><li>High compatibility with plugins</li><li>Relatively easy migration to [Grafana Cloud](https://grafana.com/products/cloud)</li></ul>                                                  | <ul><li>**April 2024**: 11.0 is released, you start a big changelog review</li><li>**May 2024**: You deploy 11.0 to testing</li><li>**June 2024**: You deploy 11.0 to production</li><li>**April 2025**: 12.0 is released</li></ul>                                         |
 | **Previous major / yearly (9.5 to 10.4)** | Release with extended support timeline<ul><li>Limited compatibility with actively developed plugins</li><li>Big changelog to review</li><li>Migrations to Grafana Cloud might require professional support</li></ul>                                                                                                   | <ul><li>**April 2024**: 11.0 is released, marking the previous minor (10.4.x) with extended support, you start a big changelog review (9.5.x to 10.4.x)</li><li>**May 2024**: You deploy 10.4.x to testing</li><li>**June 2024**: You deploy 10.4.x to production</li></ul> |

-For each strategy, you should stay informed about patch releases that fix security vulnerabilities (released monthly, plus ad-hoc releases).
 Follow the “minor” strategy for the most flexibility, as you can also occasionally lengthen the cadence to a full quarter and still rely on your currently deployed minor release being supported with security fixes.

+For each strategy, you should:
+- Stay informed about patch releases that fix security vulnerabilities (released monthly, plus ad-hoc releases).
+- Most [plugins](https://grafana.com/grafana/plugins/) are released separately from Grafana.
+Keep plugins up to date, and always [update them](https://grafana.com/docs/grafana/latest/administration/plugin-management/#update-a-plugin) before or while updating Grafana.
+Before updating to a new major version of a plugin, review its breaking changes at [https://grafana.com/grafana/plugins/](https://grafana.com/grafana/plugins/).
+- Test upgrades in realistic dev and test instances.
+Roll back and report issues if you experience problems in dev or test.